 - Salary: $50,000-$65,000 annually

 Controller will be a senior accountant with the most technical knowledge.
-They will guide the team in implementing best accounting practices, while ensuring the company has adequate cash flow for all expenditures.
+They will guide the team, implementing best accounting practices, while ensuring the company has adequate cash flow for all expenditures.
 They manage the accounting department and approve all work of junior staff.

 - Education: Bachelors Degree in Accounting or Business Management or equivalent experience